 No headphones.
-I admit that I don’t abide by this one, but I will run with one ear in and one out.
+I admit that I don’t abide by this one.
 And even though I do wear headphones, I never have the music all the way up.
 I make sure I can still hear cars and other people around me.

 What tips do you have for safer running?